movementlabsxyz/movement/protocol-units/tokens/mock/README.md

 #### Wrapped Tokens

-The following tokens cam be minted by depositing the network native asset (MOVE) to it:
+The following tokens can be minted by depositing the network native asset (MOVE) to it:

 - WMOVE: `0xc02df8710Be33901D11A7E2D49B6c841e12B6f76`